nazmulidris/nazmulidris/README.md

 customers, and eventually seeing the product come to an end.
 I've worked as part of large and small teams and led them to make impossible things possible.

-I have over 30 years of leadership:
+I have over 30 years of experience:

 - 22 years in software engineering.
 - 8 years in executive leadership, design, product management experience.